FirYuen/SVGDragTree/EnglishVersion.md

 * Add animations to add / remove elements
 * After the above goal is almos achieved, release SDT to npm

-## known bug & compatibility issues
+## Known bug & compatibility issues
 * Failed in IE as well as in EDGE
 * Icons can not draged in nSafari, only the text part could work